 You can swap out the suet cakes to nesting material in the spring to get more use out of this.
 It has a double-locking system with an easy-open design that makes it easy to load and swap out the food or nesting material, and it closes tightly to hold the cakes in place.
 It has a solid steel construction that features a powder-coated black finish that resists rust.
 The roof of the bird feeder protects the seed from moisture.

 - Can fill with nesting materials or suet

 - Can have a plastic roof that is less durable

 - Grids are very large

-You can easily clean this best bird feeder by lifting the side of the roof and unscrewing four screws.
+You can easily clean this by lifting the side of the roof and unscrewing four screws.
 This will give you access to both sides of the plexiglass to clean and put back.
 The red cedar exterior will eventually fade to a sleek gray coloring, and you don’t have to seal it.
 Each bird feeder comes with a 30-day money-back guarantee.
 It’s made in the United States to very strict quality control standards, and it’s easy to get in touch with customer support.